AN/APS-20

 The AN/APS-20 was an airborne early warning, anti-submarine, maritime surveillance and weather radar developed in the United States in the 1940s.
 Entering service in 1945, it served for nearly half a century, finally being retired in 1991.
 Initially developed at Massachusetts Institute of Technology (MIT) under Project Cadillac, the radar was developed to be carried by aircraft to extend the sensor range of ships by placing a radar at altitude.
-Although developed for carrier-borne operation, first being installed in the single-engined General Motors TBM-3W Avenger, it was also used in larger four-engined airframes, the last being a fleet of Avro Shackleton AEW.2 which were converted from maritime patrol aircraft.
-Similarly, although developed for detecting aircraft, it saw extensive service in anti-submarine and maritime patrol roles and was one of the first radars to be used in researching extreme weather like hurricanes by agencies like the Environmental Science Services Administration (ESSA).
-As well as the United States, the radar was used by a large number of services in other countries, including the French Navy, Japan Maritime Self-Defense Force (JMSDF), Royal Air Force (RAF) and Royal Canadian Air Force (RCAF).
+Although developed for carrier-borne operation, first being installed in the single-engine General Motors TBM-3W Avenger, it was also used in larger four-engine airframes, the last being a fleet of Avro Shackleton AEW.2 which were converted from maritime patrol aircraft.

+The radar was used by the United States military and a large number of services in other countries.
+These included the French Navy, Japan Maritime Self-Defense Force (JMSDF), Royal Air Force (RAF) and Royal Canadian Air Force (RCAF).
+Although developed for detecting aircraft, it saw extensive service in anti-submarine and maritime patrol roles and was one of the first radars to be used in researching extreme weather like hurricanes by agencies like the Environmental Science Services Administration (ESSA).
 Early versions of the radar could see a low-flying aircraft at 65 nmi and a ship at 200 nmi.
 This was improved, so that later versions had a range against aerial targets of 115 nmi.

 Background

 From the early days of its development, radar had been used to detect aircraft.
-Early apparatus was large and required substantial power, and so was limited to fixed locations and ships.
-However, during World War II, increasingly smaller radar sets were developed that could be more installed in smaller platforms like aircraft.
+Early apparatus were large and required substantial power, and so could only be emplaced in fixed locations and ships.
+However, during World War II, increasingly smaller radar sets were developed that could be installed in smaller platforms like aircraft.
 At the same time, the United States Navy (USN) was aware that attacks from the aircraft of the Imperial Japanese Navy were the largest threat to their warships and protecting these ships became more dependent on aircraft carriers and their squadrons.
+There was especially a need to combat the increasing danger from Japanese Kamikaze attacks.
 Shipborne radar did not have sufficient range to identify attacking bombers in time to launch defensive interceptor aircraft due to the radar horizon.
 The solution lay in placing a radar in an aircraft.
 Night fighter radars proved inadequate for the task.
 Optimised for aerial combat, they were too short ranged to fulfil the necessary long-range aerial surveillance role.